John McGarvie: Early life and education

-Life and Ministry in New South Wales
+Life and ministry in New South Wales

-MCGarvie responded to an appeal in 1825 to become the first Presbyterian minister of the Ebenezer Church at Portland Head on Sydney’s Hawkesbury River.
+McGarvie responded to an appeal in 1825 to become the first Presbyterian minister of the Ebenezer Church at Portland Head on Sydney's Hawkesbury River.
 Selected by Rev John Dunmore Lang to take up the appointment he arrived in Sydney on 22 May 1826 aboard the Greenock after a six month voyage from Leith.

-McGarvie served as Presbyterian minister to the Hawkesbury River community between 1826-1830.
+McGarvie served as Presbyterian minister to the Hawkesbury River community between 1826 and 1830.
 His personal papers during this time contain word lists of the local Aboriginal people along the Dyarubbin (Hawkesbury River).
-Home to the Darug people the lists are entitled: “Native names of places on the Hawkesbury”.
+Home to the Darug people the lists are entitled: "Native names of places on the Hawkesbury".

-McGarvie later served as minister at St. Andrew's Scots Church, Sydney.
+McGarvie later served as minister at St Andrew's Scots Church, Sydney.
 Initially he filled the pulpit in 1830 during John Dunmore Lang's two-year absence abroad.
 In 1832 he accepted an invitation to start a second Presbyterian church in Sydney and held services in the courthouse until St Andrew's Scots Church was ready for services in Kent Street.
 It was eventually opened on 13 September 1835.
 McGarvie remained there until his death.

-A volume of his sermons published in Sydney in 1842 and some of his personal papers have been digitised by the Mitchell Library, State Library of New South Wales.
+A volume of his sermons published in Sydney in 1842 and his personal papers have been digitised by the Mitchell Library, State Library of New South Wales.

-He died on 12 April 1853 and was buried at Gore Hill cemetery, he was unmarried.
+He died on 12 April 1853 and was buried at Gore Hill Cemetery, he was unmarried.